Why Choose Columbus Catholic Schools?

 Columbus Catholic Tuition Grants

-The Columbus Tuition Grant Program is based on varying levels of financial need.
-Applying is a simple and confidential process.
-To apply, we ask that each family complete and submit The FACTS Grant and Aid application located HERE.
-There is no fee required.
-This application is kept confidential by FACTS.
-Families are always welcome to meet personally with our Finance Director Amanda Krautkramer or CCS President David Eaton to discuss tuition.
+The Columbus Catholic Tuition Grant Program is based on varying levels of financial need.
+The application process is simple and confidential.
+Families are asked to complete and submit the FACTS Grant and Aid Application, available online.
+There is no fee to apply, and all information is kept confidential by FACTS.

 Wisconsin Parental Choice Program (Tuition Voucher)